GTPB/IBB21/pages/Introduction.md

 ### Why writing scripts?

-looks like its only pushin on master. xxxxxxxxxx
+looks like its only pushin on master. xxxxxxxxxx. yyyyyyyyyyyyyy

 **Efficiency**